 AirDrop feature

 AirDrop is a peer-to-peer file-sharing system for local macOS and iOS users.
-It is easy to set up, and you can drag-and-drop files to share them with others.
+It is easy to set up, and you can drag and drop files to share them with others.
 AirDrop uses either Bluetooth or Wi-Fi, depending on the version you are using.
 An AirDrop Finder window can be opened by choosing AirDrop from the Finder Sidebar or the Finder’s Go menu.
 Any folder or file can be dragged and dropped onto a device listed in the AirDrop window, and you can use the share button within an application to send a file via AirDrop.
 Learn all about using AirDrop on Mac at setapp.com.

-Close crashed, frozen or unresponsive apps
+Close crashed, frozen, or unresponsive apps

 Apple’s systems are far superior to others on the market, but the system doesn’t always work.
 Even though it's rare, apps do crash or become unresponsive.
 If you face such a situation, you can right-click on the app in the dock and choose Force Quit.
 If you cannot see the Force Quit option, you can hold down the Options key and right-click on the app.

-If you are looking for a Force Quit shortcut, you can press Command + Options + Escape keys, and a small utility called Force Quit Applications will come up.
+If you are looking for a Force Quit shortcut, you can press the Command + Options + Escape keys, and a small utility called Force Quit Applications will come up.
 Select the app that you want to close and click the Force Quit button.

 Manage login items